Handheld game console: Atari Lynx

 In 1987, Epyx created the Handy Game; a device that would become the Atari Lynx in 1989.
-It is the first color handheld console ever made, as well as the first with a backlit screen.
-It also features networking support with up to 17 other players, and advanced hardware that allows the zooming and scaling of sprites.
-The Lynx can also be turned upside down to accommodate left-handed players.
-However, all these features came at a very high price point, which drove consumers to seek cheaper alternatives.
-The Lynx is also very unwieldy, consumes batteries very quickly, and lacked the third-party support enjoyed by its competitors.
+It was the first color handheld console ever made, as well as the first with a backlit screen.
+It also featured networking support with up to 17 other players, and advanced hardware that allowed the zooming and scaling of sprites.
+The Lynx could also be turned upside down to accommodate left-handed players.
+However, all of these features came at a high price point, which drove consumers to seek cheaper alternatives.
+The Lynx was also unwieldy, consumed batteries quickly, and lacked the third-party support enjoyed by its competitors.
 Due to its high price, short battery life, production shortages, a dearth of compelling games, and Nintendo's aggressive marketing campaign, and despite a redesign in 1991, the Lynx became a commercial failure.
 Despite this, companies like Telegames helped to keep the system alive long past its commercial relevance, and when new owner Hasbro released the rights to develop for the public domain, independent developers like Songbird have managed to release new commercial games for the system every year until 2004's Winter Games.

 TurboExpress

-The TurboExpress is a portable version of the TurboGrafx, released in 1990 for $249.99.
-Its Japanese equivalent is the PC Engine GT.
+The TurboExpress was a portable version of the TurboGrafx, released in 1990 for $249.99.
+Its Japanese equivalent was the PC Engine GT.

-It is the most advanced handheld of its time and can play all the TurboGrafx-16's games (which are on a small, credit-card sized media called HuCards).
-It has a 66 mm (2.6 in.) screen, the same as the original Game Boy, but in a much higher resolution, and can display 64 sprites at once, 16 per scanline, in 512 colors.
-Although the hardware can only handle 481 simultaneous colors.
-It has 8 kilobytes of RAM.
-The Turbo runs the HuC6820 CPU at 1.79 or 7.16 MHz.
+It was the most advanced handheld of its time and could play all the TurboGrafx-16's games (which are on a small, credit-card sized media called HuCards).
+It had a 66 mm (2.6 in.) screen, the same as the original Game Boy, but in a much higher resolution, and could display 64 sprites at once: 16 per scanline, in 512 colors (although the hardware could only handle 481 simultaneous colors).
+It had 8 kilobytes of RAM.
+The Turbo ran on the HuC6820 CPU at 1.79 or 7.16 MHz.

-The optional "TurboVision" TV tuner includes RCA audio/video input, allowing users to use TurboExpress as a video monitor.
+The optional "TurboVision" TV tuner included an RCA audio/video input allowing users to use TurboExpress as a video monitor.
 The "TurboLink" allowed two-player play.
-Falcon, a flight simulator, included a "head-to-head" dogfight mode that can only be accessed via TurboLink.
+Falcon, a flight simulator, included a "head-to-head" dogfight mode that could only be accessed via TurboLink.
 However, very few TG-16 games offered co-op play modes especially designed with the TurboExpress in mind.